Icinga/icingaweb2/doc/resources.md

     bar         =   "bar"

-In the most simple use-case you can create an Adapter by calling the *getDbAdapter* function.
-The created adapter will be an instance of Zend_Db_Adapter_
+In the most simple use-case you can create an adapter by calling the *getDbAdapter* function.
+The created adapter will be an instance of Zend_Db_Adapter_Pdo_Mysql

     $adapter = DbAdapterFactory::getDbAdapter('resource1');